-DC TIG:
+AC and DC TIG:

 The TIG PowerSet version has several differences and changes to the function.
-The DC Pulse features a Pulse that is greatly simplified.
-No wave form is selectable and Pulse is limited to only the Pulse Frequency (Hz) adjustment.
+The Pulse features a Pulse that is greatly simplified.
+No wave form is selectable in DC (AC pulse does not have wave form shaping) and Pulse is limited to only the Pulse Frequency (Hz) adjustment.
 The default wave form is Square.
 The other parameters of Pulse Time On and Pulse Amps have been optimized for general purpose use and have been preset to simplify setup.
 Users may find that changes in pulse frequency may require adjustment to the recommended Amp settings to maintain the desired wet-in effects.
 Material thickness and Amp output is limited by Tungsten Diameter.
 Pre and Post Flow mode is combined simplified and reduced to an automatic setting or it can be turned off if not desired.